A selection of images from the past 6 years spent travelling throughout Australia making portraits of mothers and their children.

 Soon after the birth of my first son I noticed very quickly that there was a persistent trope of a doting, unruffled mother who bounces back to her former self soon after the birth of her child, yet this did not come close to showing the multifaceted reality that I or any other mothers around me were experiencing.
 My life prior to having children presented me with an overtly hollow portrayal of what it is to become a mother.

-Before having children of my own I feel like I was only presented with a distorted, partial view of what it looked like to be a mother.
-I would see babies and young children in films and tv shows silent, happy and clean.
-Mothers were at best a little flustered but still kempt and composed.
+Babies and young children in films and tv shows were are silent, happy and clean.
+Mothers at best a little flustered but still kempt and composed.

-Pregnancy, birth and motherhood is one of the most profound, deeply beautiful and intimate experiences a woman can experience yet it is also one of the most physically and emotionally challenging, relentless, demanding and claustrophobic .
-I want to reflect this double sided reality and engage equally with the stress, intensity and un motherhood .
+Pregnancy, birth and motherhood is one of the most profound, deeply beautiful and intimate experiences a woman can have and yet it is also one of the most physically and emotionally challenging, relentless, demanding and claustrophobic.